HurricaneJames/dex/Testing Complex Components in React.js.md

       return TestUtils.scryRenderedDOMComponentsWithTag(container, 'li')[2*itemId];
     }

-Just like our test to see if selected items were highlighted, we run into pain point #1 (no access to style properties) all over again.
+~~Just like our test to see if selected items were highlighted, we run into pain point #1 (no access to style properties) all over again.
 Again, using the className solution works.
-This time we simulate a `dragOver` event.
+This time we simulate a `dragOver` event. ~~

+We are keeping the `className` solution becuase it is already done, but style is definitely accessible.

 Again, we need to change our code to make the test pass.
 This time, add the `className={this.state.hoverOver === index ? 'container-dropZone-active' : ''}` to the renderDropZone's `<li />` component.